 I am not a fan of the cold.
 I also really dislike getting my beloved clothes and poof-prone hair wet.
 Therefore, the combination of cold + rain = a pretty unhappy me!

 Unfortunately, cold, rainy weather happens, and as college students forced to follow rain or shine schedules, we have to endure it.
-This is especially tough if you live in an area like Jeanie, who posted a couple weeks ago about her cold/rainy weather worries:
+This is especially tough if you live in an area like Jeanie, who posted about her cold/rainy weather worries:

 I was wondering if you could post a section on rainy days.
 I live in Shanghai, so it rains a lot during the spring, winter and fall (practically every day!), and occasionally during the summer.
 I know that Zephyr already did a post on something like that, but it was for much warmer weather.
 I have a pair of rain boots, but I’m not too sure if they would be good for the winter as well.
 I was wondering if you could give some ideas on how to dress during the fall and winter for rainy days.